tier4/agnocast/docs/shared_memory.md

 #### Creattion of a publisher

-When a process calls `create_publisher` for topic `T`, then the shared memory of the process should be mapped by processes which has a subscription for `T`.
+When a process calls `create_publisher` for a topic `T`, the shared memory of the process should be mapped by processes which have a subscription for `T`.
-Thus in the `create_publisher`, the following procedures are executed:
+Thus the following procedures are executed:

 1. The publisher process gets the infomation about subscribers already registerd for the topic `T` through `AGNOCAST_PUBLISHER_ADD_CMD` ioctl.
-2. The publisher process opens a message queue and send the sahred memory infomation in order to notify the subscribers already created for the topic `T` that a publisher is registered.
+2. The publisher process opens a message queue and send the shared memory infomation in order to notify the subscribers already created for the topic `T` that a new publisher is registered.
 3. The subscriber process receives the message and maps the publisher's shared memory area with a read-only privilege.

 ##### Creation of a subscriber